Weniasss/Weniasss/README.md

 ### Hi there 👋

+Welcome to my GitHub!
+My name is Volodymyr Zaikovskyi .
+I am a Computer Science student at the Lodz University of Technology.

 <!--
 **Weniasss/Weniasss** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.